junksamiad/replies-engine/replies_engine_docs/lld/final_docs/lambdas_processing_flow.md

 The strategy combines two key mechanisms:

 X 1.  **Message Batching via SQS Delay:**
-    *   Incoming messages destined for AI processing are placed onto an SQS queue configured with a `DelaySeconds` parameter (recommended: 10-20 seconds).
+    *   Trigger messages (containing `conversation_id`) destined for automated processing are placed onto the appropriate **Channel-Specific SQS Queue** (e.g., `WhatsAppQueue`, `SMSQueue`) with a per-message `DelaySeconds` parameter (recommended: 10 seconds).
-    *   This delay creates a "batching window," allowing messages sent in quick succession by a user to be grouped together before processing begins.
+    *   This delay creates a "batching window," allowing multiple messages sent in quick succession by a user to be grouped by the `MessagingLambda` before processing begins.

 2.  **Conversation Locking via Status Flag:**
-    *   Before the `BatchProcessorLambda` starts processing a batch of messages for a conversation, it attempts to "lock" the corresponding conversation record in DynamoDB.
+    *   Before the `MessagingLambda` starts processing a batch of messages for a conversation (triggered by a message from a Channel Queue), it attempts to "lock" the corresponding conversation record in DynamoDB.
     *   This lock is achieved by using a conditional `UpdateItem` operation to set the `conversation_status` field to `processing_reply`.
     *   The condition ensures the update only succeeds if the status is *not already* `processing_reply`.
-    *   If the lock attempt fails, it means another process holds the lock, and the current batch is requeued.
+    *   If the lock attempt fails, it means another process holds the lock, and the current `MessagingLambda` invocation exits gracefully.
     *   The lock is released (status updated, e.g., to `ai_response_sent`) only after the entire processing cycle for that batch, including sending the reply, is complete.
 X

 ## 3. Detailed Processing Flow

-### 3.1 Stage 1: IncomingWebhookHandler Lambda
+### 3.1 Stage 1: StagingLambda

 1.  **Reception & Parsing:**
     *   API Gateway triggers the `handler` function with an `event` dictionary.